avigewirtz/avigewirtz.github.io-/make/incremental-builds.md

 Just like in our math example, when y changed we didnt need to recomouter sin(x), so too when a .c file such as foo.c changes, we dont need to recompile bar.c.
 We recompile foo.c alone, and then we link foo.o with bar.o, producing an uodated foobar.

-The caveat is that thinking in terms of .c files does not capture the entire picture, since .c files can #include .h files.
+The caveat is that diving a C program in terms of .c files is an oversimplification, since .c files can #include .h files.
 Thus, we really need to think in terms of a .c file, along woth all .h files incoided in it.
 This is known as a transaltion unit.
 Thus, we really need to think in terms of trabsaltion units.

 We can summarize the incremental build strategy as follows: